Interdisciplinary Studies: Specialization in Translational Neuroscience (PhD)

 - Present the proposal in a 30-40 minute seminar, plus a question and answer period, attended by all the members of the Advisory Committee and other faculty/trainees from representative departments.

 - Appropriately answer any questions from the committee members regarding the proposal and defense.

 - Appropriately answer one written question from each committee member presented to the student during the question/answer period of the proposal presentation.
 These questions should be prepared by each committee member prior to the defense and should be designed to explore the various clinical/translational/basic science aspects of the proposed work and the underlying biological concepts.
 Each committee member will indicate on the document if the student answers the member’s question appropriately.
-If not, the student will be given two weeks to prepare a 1-2 page written answer that will be submitted, along with the question, to that committee member.
+If not, the student will be given two weeks to prepare a one-to-two-page written answer that will be submitted, along with the question, to that committee member.
 The committee member will submit both the question and answer to the mentor indicating whether or not the student's answer was appropriate and sufficient.

 Overall success or failure will be determined by majority vote of the committee.

-A student who fails the Research Proposal and Qualifying Examination will have 2 months to prepare for a second presentation with written questions that will be presented to the committee only.
+A student who fails the Research Proposal and Qualifying Examination will have two months to prepare for a second presentation with written questions that will be presented to the committee only.
 Failure on the second attempt will result in a recommendation of dismissal from the program.
-Upon successful completion, a Proposal Defense/ Qualifying Examination form will be filled out by the mentor stating the outcome and will be signed by each member of the Advisory Committee.
+Upon successful completion, a Proposal Defense/Qualifying Examination form will be filled out by the mentor stating the outcome and will be signed by each member of the Advisory Committee.
 This evaluation form will become part of the student’s permanent academic record.